vasu31dev/playwright-ts-template/README.md

 We have the flexibility from executing a single test to executing a specific set of tests, or the entire test suite.
 Testing can be carried out on a single browser or across multiple browsers simultaneously.
 By default, tests run in a headless mode, and the test outcome is displayed in the terminal.

-### Run tests using plugin
+### Run tests using Playwright Test for VSCode Extension

-**`Playwright Test for VSCode`** plugin empowers you to run specific tests or entire test suites directly from the editor.
+**`Playwright Test for VSCode`** extension empowers you to run specific tests or entire test suites directly from the editor.
 You can conveniently trigger tests with a click, making it efficient to validate changes.

-For detailed guidance on plugin installation, configuring test settings in the playwright.config file, and executing tests, please visit [Executing tests using a Playwright plugin](docs/ExecutingTests.md#run-tests-using-the-playwright-plugin).
+For detailed guidance on plugin installation, and configuring test settings in the playwright.config file, and executing tests, please visit [Executing tests using a Playwright plugin](docs/ExecutingTests.md#run-tests-using-the-playwright-plugin).

 ### Parallel Execution